glpi-project/android-inventory-library/README.md

 ## Installation

-Download the latest JAR or AAR and include it in your Android project as an external library
+Download the latest AAR and include it in your Android project as an external library

 ## Code Example